 Published just a few years ago (2019), this book is strikingly darker than WWRWTW.
 In the light of our harsh hustle world and climate change, the stories have much more ominous, despairing overtones.
 (Take your time reading this one if you are a sensitive soul).

-In spite of this, the stories ultimately give us a sense of hope and validation that this wild woman path is indeed right and true.
+In spite of this, the stories ultimately give us a sense of hope and validation that this feminine spiritual path is indeed right and true.